Safaris In East Africa.

 The drivers that take you on safari will normally have a pair of binoculars with them, but it’s best they keep that for themselves to help spot the wildlife for you.
 Your fellow passengers may have some binoculars, but it could get messy with just one pair to share!

-I personally use a Sony Nex 6 camera with a 210mm lens attached for most of my wildlife photos.
-This is the perfect travel camera, as it’s not to be big and heavy, and the lenses are quite lightweight and small in comparison to a bulky and heavy dslr, while still allowing for good image quality.
+I personally use a Sony Alpha a7II This is the perfect travel camera, as it’s not to be big and heavy, and the zoom lenses are quite lightweight in comparison to a bulky and heavy dslr’s lenses, while still allowing for good image quality.

 Get Into The Wilds Of Africa.